thomastay/personal-blog/content/how-i-made-wordle-helper.md

 So why is mine special?
 Well, I designed [Wordle Helper](/wordle-helper) with these goals:
 1. Runs everything locally, no need for a backend server.
-1. Response time under 10ms, the threshold for instantanous
+1. Response time under 10ms, the threshold for instantanous feedback
 1. Suggest words that a human would guess, not necessarily one that is mathematically optimal
 1. Fast build times as a developer